-As I discussed above, Residency is a 3+ year training program in a medical specialty.
-The first year of training after medical school is called internship, or more commonly it is called first year of residency or PGY-1 (PostGraduate Year-1).
+As I discussed above, residency is a three-plus year training program in a medical specialty.
+The first year of training after medical school is called an internship, or more commonly it is called first year of residency or PGY-1 (Post-Graduate Year-1).
 The following years are called PGY-2, PGY-3, etc. The training that is done after a residency (in a subspecialty) is usually called a fellowship.
 Much of what you will learn in your chosen specialty will be learned in your residency.

 There are so many different residencies, but generally the first year of residency (internship or PGY-1) is spent either rotating through different specialties or rotating to different areas within one specialty.
-In my case I spent the year rotating, in 1 month intervals, to the ER, General Surgery, Internal Medicine, Intensive Care Unit, Orthopedics, Pediatrics and OB/GYN.
-After the first year much more emphasis is placed on your own specialty.
+In my case I spent the year rotating, in one-month intervals, to the ER, general surgery, internal medicine, intensive care, orthopedics, pediatrics and OB/GYN.
+After the first year, much more emphasis is placed on your own specialty.

 A typical day in residency starts around 7 a.m.
 First you see your patients prior to "rounds" to check on the results of diagnostic tests and to see how they are responding to therapy.
 Next are "rounds" with your team.
 A team usually consists of several interns, a upper level supervising resident, and an attending or teaching physician.
 They take care of a specific group of patients.
 "Rounds" mean you walk around to each patient to discuss his or her care.
 Suggestions on further diagnostic tests and treatments are the usual topics of discussion.
 After rounds you may return to see some patients in more depth, do whatever procedures need to be done, talk to the patient's private physician and so on.